richashworth/planningpoker/README.md

 `./gradlew clientInstall bootRun`

-Alternatively, binaries for the latest released version can be found [here](https://github.com/richashworth/planningpoker/releases/latest).
+Alternatively, binaries for the latest release can be found [here](https://github.com/richashworth/planningpoker/releases/latest).